Dominic Barton: Advisory Council on Public Service

 Barton served on the Canadian Advisory Committee on the Public Service under former Prime Minister Stephen Harper.
 Barton was one of several Canadian business leaders that advised the Prime Minister on the renewal and development of the country's public service.

 Advisory Council on Economic Growth

 Barton served as chair of the Advisory Council on Economic Growth, the Canadian federal government's blue-chip panel, starting in 2017.
 The council outlined 13 recommendations, including the creation of the Canada Infrastructure Bank, the launch of a re-skilling program for the Canadian workforce, the formulation of growth strategies for sectors with untapped potential, including agriculture, and the development of the Invest in Canada hub.

 The Council set a goal of lifting "the median household's income to $105,000 in 2030".
 It was about $80,000 in 2017.
 The Council also called for a gradual increase in permanent immigration to Canada to 450,000 people a year.

-Barton is also a co-founder of the Century Initiative, an organization dedicated to growing Canada's population to 100 million by 2100.